SmokinCaterpillar/pypet/doc/source/cookbook/concept.rst

 .. _more-on-concept:

 =====================================
-How to structure your simulations
+How to Structure your Simulations
 =====================================

 This project was born out of the need for a tool to manage and store results of spiking neural